office-for-students/beta-widget-api/README.md

 beta-widget-api
 =================
-Service to discoveruni widget access to course statistics
+Service to discoveruni widget access to course statistics.

+This is a FastAPI app, that can also be run as an azure function.

 Builds